SakuZN/CCAPDEV_Dormable/README.md

     ```
    The application will run on `localhost:3000`

+## Deployment

+Alternatively, you can access the deployed version of the application [here](https://dormable.fly.dev/).

 ## Usage

-This website is very simple and a lot of features are still missing.
+This website is very simple and some features are still missing.
 However, its fully functional and you can create an account, login, and logout.
 You can also create a profile and edit it.
 You can also view other people's profiles.
 Most importantly, read and write reviews of various dorms found within Taft or near DLSU.